 If it is already raining, all gorges are closed and sometimes the roads get closed too.

-Rains are what contribute to flash flooding, so keep up to date with the weather forecast, online alerts, pay attention to signage, being a well prepared hiker and talk to the staff at Karijini.
+Rains are what contribute to flash flooding, so keep up to date with the weather forecast and online alerts.
+Pay attention to signage, be a well-prepared hiker and talk to the staff at Karijini.

 You can access up to date information by reading “Park Alerts” here at Parks and Wildlife Service.

 How to be safe when visiting Karijini

 Because it’s a remote location, there is only intermittent reception at Karijini (Telstra and Optus only) and limited supplies available.
 Like any remote travel destination, you need to come into the National Park prepared with everything you need for your stay.
 There is also no rubbish collection, so bring a lot of bin bags, and take your rubbish away with you.

 There is an Eco Retreat with a restaurant and bar, however for necessities, bring all your own water, fuel, food and other supplies.

 Hiking and Navigating Rocks

 It is important you wear appropriate footwear, and take each move carefully when descending or ascending out of gorges.
 If you rush in and out you are more likely to lose your footing which can be dangerous.

 When climbing, we recommend always having at least three points of contact, so for example, two feet firmly pressed on a rock, and at least one hand gripping a rock, with the other hand prepared to grab the next position, while climbing in or out of gorges.
 Lean your weight forward, rather than backwards and plan every move you make.